top of page

 REDUCED INEQUALITIES

-Continual lights would be internationally distributed, improving emergency response worldwide.
-Regions more prone to natural disasters would be prioritized for product distribution.
+Continual lights would be distributed internationally, improving emergency response worldwide.
+Regions more prone to natural disasters would be prioritized for distribution.

 PHASE 2: INDIVIDUAL DESIGN PROCESS